 Your local planning authority will have a page on its website with links to the list of planning applications received in the last week, a list of decisions made in the last week and a link to the online planning applications system where you can search for current or previous applications, view the plans and make comments.

 What you could do

 One of your members could monitor the weekly list.
 They could look out for larger scale developments where new space could be allocated as part of the landscaping or where temporary space could be provided if the site is being developed in phases.
-It is worth checking the lists to ensure there are no development proposals which will adversely affect existing food growing spaces.
+It is worth checking the lists to ensure there are no development proposals which will adversely affect existing food growing spaces by overshadowing or by being built on.
 Then write into the planning officer (or use the online system if there is one) and even speak to the local ward councillor, making the case for a designated community food growing space.
-(You can refer to the same information that you can use to support a planning policy – link to section on evidence)
+(You can refer to the same information that you can use to support a planning policy).

 Respond to planning applications

 The public has 21 days from the date of the weekly list to make comments on proposals.
 If you miss this deadline your comments may not be taken into account when the decision is made or when the planners have further discussions with the applicants.